How to Teach Times Tables for Instant Recall at KS1/KS2

 3. Make use of times tables grids

 It might be a simple technique, but it is one that works!
 Hand out times tables grids to your class and get them to fill them in.
-Not only will they enjoy the challenge of filling in the grid but it will encourage them to practice, practice practice!
+Not only will they enjoy the challenge of filling in a times table grid but it will encourage them to practise, practise, practise!

 4. Use concrete resources

-It doesn’t matter whether it is pasta, counters or even coins, just having a concrete resource to help pupils work out times tables can be massively beneficial.
+It doesn’t matter whether it is pasta, counters or even coins, just having a concrete resources to help pupils work out times tables can be massively beneficial.

 5. Get active outside the classroom

-Our times tables pavement chalk activity above is just one of the ideas you could use to make times tables learning more active and therefore memorable for your class.
+Our times tables pavement chalk activity above is just one of the outdoor maths ideas could use to make times tables learning more active and therefore memorable for your class.